 WAY 2014 is the first survey to be conducted of its kind and it is hoped that the survey will be repeated in order to form a time series of comparable data on a range of indicators for 15 year-olds across England.

 Data has been collected on topics including, smoking, general health, diet, use of free time, physical activity, drinking, emotional wellbeing, drugs and bullying.
 This is ground-breaking for LAs as new data will become available to better inform local policy making.

-The Infant Feeding Survey (IFS) has been conducted every five years since 1975 and was last carried out in 2010 by IFF Research with Professor Mary Renfrew of the University of Dundee on behalf of the Health and Social Care Information Centre.
+The Infant Feeding Survey (IFS) has been conducted every five years since 1975 and was last carried out in 2010 by IFF Research with Professor Mary Renfrew of the University of Dundee on behalf of NHS Digital.
 It investigates variations in feeding practices among different socio-demographic groups and establishes the age at which solid foods are introduced and examines practices associated with introducing solid foods for infants up to 9 months old.

 A number of new questions were added to the survey in 2010, covering a range of topics including the Healthy Start scheme (a means-tested voucher scheme for pregnant women or mothers with children under 4 years old to help with basic food items), how mothers who had multiple births fed their babies, whether babies were full term or premature, as well as further exploration of the types of problems mothers may have experienced while breastfeeding.

 *** Dry January 2017 - did you make it? ***

 We're now in February and the big question is, did you manage to go through the whole of January without consuming any alcohol?
 Findings from the Dry January website suggest that:

 Cutting the amount of alcohol you consume is a good start to the year, and a whole month off alcohol is a really positive way to kick-start your 2017 health regime and may make you think about and reduce the amount of alcohol you consume throughout the year.